-To create a silent.xml file for use in the silent-mode installation process, follow these steps:
+To create a silent.xml file for use in the silent-mode installation process:

 1. In a supported browser, view the sample silent.xml file for silent-mode installation.

 The sample file is available at http://e-docs.bea.com/common/docs92/install/scripts/silent.xml